ese3500/final-project-yanfu-srikrishna/README.md

 ### 6. MVP Demo

 What do you expect to accomplish by the first milestone?

-We hope to get a ultrasonic sensor based radar system working which can map out the surroundings/detect the presence of obstacles.
+We hope to get a ultrasonic sensor-based radar system working which can map out the surroundings/detect the presence of obstacles.
 ### 7. Final Demo

 What do you expect to achieve by the final demonstration or after milestone 1?